hyperlinqai/agency-manager/replit.md

 Agency Control Center is an internal web application for digital marketing agencies to manage clients, projects, invoices, and payments.
 The application follows a spreadsheet-like design philosophy inspired by Google Sheets, Airtable, and Linear, prioritizing data density and efficient workflows over visual flair.

-**Current Status:** Phase 3 complete.
-The system now includes a comprehensive service catalog with integration into invoice creation.
-Users can define reusable service templates (SEO, PPC, Social Media, etc.) with default pricing and descriptions, then quickly add them to invoices via a convenient popover selector.
-Previous phases include vendor management, expense tracking, team member management, salary payments, and financial dashboard with profit metrics.
+**Current Status:** Phase 4 in progress.
+Company Settings module complete - users can now configure company details, banking information, invoice terms, and authorized signatory information.
+This data will be used in professional invoice design and PDF generation.
+The settings are organized into logical sections (Company Info, Banking Details, Invoice Settings, Authorized Signatory) with comprehensive form validation.
+Previous phases include service catalog, vendor management, expense tracking, team member management, salary payments, and financial dashboard.

 ## User Preferences